by Babu G. Ranganathan

 The Bible does teach eternal punishment, but that eternal punishment ultimately is not eternal suffering.

-Although the wicked in hell, for a period, will suffer consciously for their individual sins, the ultimate penalty for sin itself will be the eternal literal death of soul and body and the eternal loss to immortality.
+Although the wicked in hell, for a period, will suffer consciously for their individual sins (some will suffer less and some will suffer more for their individual sins), the ultimate penalty for sin itself will be the eternal literal death of soul and body and the eternal loss to immortality.
 That is what the Bible means by their eternal punishment.
 It is not the "punishing" that is eternal but, rather, the "punishment."

 If pain is necessary for punishment then why do some societies have the death penalty?
 When a murderer is put to death he does not feel pain.
 If he did then he wouldn't be dead.
 One thing for sure is that a murderer put to death by society no longer feels pain from society.
 Does that then mean that society did not punish him?